eFuzyon/tools/README.md

 5. LICENSES

-The "eFuzyon Project" is distributed under the MIT License v2.0.
+The "eFuzyon Tools" is distributed under the MIT License v2.0.
 Find out more at http://en.wikipedia.org/wiki/MIT_License

 PHP and related libraries are distributed under the PHP License v3.01.